elgervb/skeletonSPA/README.md

 clear-cache         | Clears the cache used by gulp-cache copy                | Copies all to dist/.
-Depends on: copy-fonts, copy-template, copy-index copy-fonts          | Task for copying fonts only copy-template       | task for copying templates only copy-index          | Task for copying index page only.
+Depends on: copy-fonts, copy-template, copy-index copy-fonts          | Task for copying fonts only copy-template       | Task for copying templates.
+This will lint the HTML and remove comments copy-index          | Task for copying index page only.
 Optionally add live reload script to it default             | Default task.
 Depends on: build docs-js             | Create Javascript documentation in the settings.reports directory